Top 10 Things to Know When Moving to Germany

 4. Rolladens

-Each morning you are encouraged to open your shutters or rolladens so that you can air out your home.
+Each morning you are encouraged to open your shutters or rolladens along with your windows so that you can air out your home.
 I have loved doing this and controlling the air in each room of our flat keeps our home feeling clean and refreshed.

 5. Efficient Toilets

 Perhaps I got lucky, but I am pretty certain we will never need a plunger for our toilet.
 The Germans have ensured that the button on the wall will flush your business.
 We have a small button for when we go #1 and a large button for our #2 business.
 Just press the appropriate button and voila!
 Despite my daughter’s generous toilet paper usage, we have not had to use a plunger since moving here.
-Victory is ours.
+Sometimes it’s the little things in life, victory is ours. 🙂

 10-things-Germany-stuttgart mitte near old castle wide view shot